-Domestic school leavers are assumed to have completed at least 2 units of English at HSC level and 4 units of Science and/or Maths.
-International students are required to have achieved an IELTS score of 6.0 with at least 6.0 in reading and writing, and at least 5.0 in listening and speaking.
+Domestic school leavers are assumed to have completed at least 2 units of English at HSC level, and 4 units of Science and/or Maths.
+International students are required to have achieved an IELTS score of 6.5 with at least 6.0 in reading and writing, listening and speaking.
 Alternative pathways exist for mature age domestic students.